 Later this year, DCRA will be issuing a consolidated set of codes that combine the DC edits with the model codes.
 In the meantime, GHT has summarized the major changes to the Energy Codes below:

-Alter the underlying model code from IECC to ASHRAE 90.1-2013.
 The language of the DCECC is now based on ASHRAE 90.1-2013.
 Prior energy codes have allowed compliance with either the IECC or ASHRAE 90.1.
 ASHRAE 90.1 better addresses energy modeling as a path to energy code compliance and the majority of commercial office buildings are being designed to meet ASHRAE standards due to robust energy modeling provisions and acceptance by the LEED rating system.

 Both ASHRAE and the IECC offered prescriptive and performance pathways which led to at least four possible compliance paths – a process, which designers and reviewers found unnecessarily cumbersome.
 The multiple options also presented design challenges later on, if a team determined the compliance path needed to change after design had begun.

-In the District of Columbia, first-time tenant fit outs are required to follow the construction code the base building was designed to.
-Accordingly, providing fewer compliance pathways will reduce confusion for first-time tenant fit outs.
+In the District of Columbia, first-time tenant fit-outs are required to follow the construction code the base building was designed to.
+Accordingly, providing fewer compliance pathways will reduce confusion for first-time tenant fit-outs.

-Migrate energy-related requirements from the DCgCC to the newly issued DCECC.
-In order to further enhance the efficiency improvements in the 2017 Codes, all energy-related requirements from Chapter 6 of the DCgCC have been moved to the newly issued DCECC.
+To further enhance the efficiency improvements in the 2017 Codes, all energy-related requirements from Chapter 6 of the DCgCC have been moved to the newly issued DCECC.
 These requirements will now apply to all District projects, regardless of size.
 Daylight harvesting and plug load controls, among other energy requirements, are now included in the DCECC.
 Commissioning requirements have also migrated to the DCECC and commissioning is now required for projects greater than 10,000 SF for new construction or Level III Alterations; or greater than 20,000 SF for renovation projects.
 Envelope commissioning will now be required for new buildings in excess of 50,000 SF or where a renovation project requires replacement of 25% or more of the building’s envelope.

-Vestibule requirements.
 Vestibule requirements have grown more stringent, and the minimum space between inner and outer vestibule doors has been defined.
 Insulation and fenestration performance requirements have also become more stringent.

-Additional Provisions for On-Site Renewable Energy Systems.
 New construction, additions, or Level 3 alternations (or any combination thereof) in excess of 10,000 SF are now required to have on-site renewable energy generation.
 The Standard Renewables Approach in the DCECC requires renewable energy generating capacity of 6.0 kBtu/ft² of roof area for single-story buildings and 10.0 kBtu/ft² of roof area for all other buildings.
 DCECC provides an Alternative Renewables Approach, which allows a reduction in onsite renewable energy generation (4.0 kBtu/ft² of roof area for single-story buildings and 7.0 kBtu/ft² of roof area for all other buildings) by requiring more efficient equipment inside the building.
 The 2017 DCECC will allow certain renewable electricity products (credits) to be purchased in lieu of installing on-site renewable energy generation.

-Other notable requirements added.
 Heat pumps will now be required for the first stage of heating.
 Electric resistance heating may be utilized, but it must be provided as the second stage of heating.

 Duct and plenum insulation requirements have increased to match ASHRAE 189.1-2014 (ASHRAE 189.1 is to the IGCC as ASHRAE 90.1 is to the IECC).